Test Catalog

 Identifying individuals with an increased risk of hypersensitivity reactions to abacavir, based on the presence of the human leukocyte antigen HLA-B*57:01 allele

-Identifying individuals taking pazopanib who have an increased risk of elevated alanine aminotransferase levels based of the presence of the human leukocyte antigen HLA-B*57:01 allele
+Identifying individuals taking pazopanib who have an increased risk of elevated alanine aminotransferase (ALT) levels based on the presence of an HLA-B*57:01 allele

 Testing Algorithm